Hiking the Eagle Creek Trail

 Eagle Creek Trail #440 is the 12.9-mile route past eight named waterfalls, including the iconic Punchbowl and the 175-foot Tunnel Falls, where the trail passes literally behind the cascade through a hand-cut tunnel.
 Forest Service crews blasted the original grade into the cliffs between 1910 and 1916, fitting cable handrails along sections where the path narrows to two feet wide above lethal drops.

-The bigger story now is what the trail has survived, and what it has not survived yet.
-We are tracking three converging realities on this page: when (and whether) the trail reopens, what the route looks like when it does, and where to redirect a Gorge waterfall trip in the meantime.
+The bigger story now is what the trail has survived, and how many times it has come back.
+We are tracking three things on this page: the current status after the winter closure, what the route looks like mile by mile, and where to go instead if the crowds or the cliff exposure rule it out for you.
 For broader context, see our Columbia River Gorge hikes hub and the Oregon waterfalls map.

-The simple version: Eagle Creek Trail #440 is closed and will not reopen in 2026.
-The longer version, which matters because hikers keep showing up at the locked gate, is worth reading before you make a drive out from Portland.
+The simple version: Eagle Creek Trail #440 reopened on May 1, 2026 and is open for the season.
+The longer version, which matters because this canyon closes more often than any other trail in the Gorge, is worth reading before you plan a trip.

 What happened